 Ocean Networks Canada is participating in an International Quiet Ocean Experiment to establish marine soundscapes and compare underwater noise levels in a variety of oceanic environments to learn what levels can be tolerated by large mammals and how adverse levels of underwater noise affect their behaviour.

-To learn more, contact staff scientist Kristen Kanes.
+To learn more, contact junior staff scientist Jasper Kanes.